 • engage with a wider range of people with the park through our programme of activities and events

-• restore Kingswood Park by enhancing and replacing built heritage (buildings or structures of historic value)
+• restore Kingswood Park by enhancing and replacing built heritage (buildings, paths and structures)

-• create and improve the landscape and access for a wider range of people
+• create and improve the park landscape for wildlife and people

 We aim to restore and enhance built heritage by: